AdaCore/spark2014/docs/ug/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first step is to check whether the code is incorrect [CODE] or the assertion is incorrect [ASSERT].
+The first step is to check whether the code is incorrect [CODE] or the assertion is incorrect [ASSERT], or both.
 Since run-time checks and assertions can be executed at run time, one way to increase confidence in the correction of the code and assertions is to test the program on representative inputs.
 The following GNAT switches can be used:

 * ``-gnato``: enable run-time checking of intermediate overflows